Open collector: Open collector

-An open collector output processes an IC's output through the base of an internal NPN transistor, whose collector is an external output pin.
-The emitter of the NPN transistor is internally connected to ground.
-The open collector internally forms either a short-circuit (technically low impedance or "low-Z") connection to ground when the transistor is switched on, or an open-circuit (technically high impedance or "hi-Z") when the transistor is off.
+An open collector output processes an IC's output through the base of an internal bipolar junction transistor (BJT), whose collector is exposed as the external output pin.

+For NPN open collector outputs, the emitter of the NPN transistor is internally connected to ground, so the NPN open collector internally forms either a short-circuit (technically low impedance or "low-Z") connection to the low voltage (which could be ground) when the transistor is switched on, or an open-circuit (technically high impedance or "hi-Z") when the transistor is off.
 The output is usually connected to an external pull-up resistor, which pulls the output voltage to the resistor's supply voltage when the transistor is off.